- Adjudication: [back

 - Race/ethnicity: [back

-- White, not of Hispanic origin: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East who is not of Hispanic origin.
+- White (not of Hispanic origin): A person having origins in any of the original peoples of Europe, the Middle East or North Africa.

-- Black, not of Hispanic origin: A person having origins in any of the black racial groups of Africa who is not of Hispanic origin.
+- Black (not of Hispanic origin): A person having origins in any of the black racial groups of Africa.

-- Hispanic: A person of Mexican, Puerto Rican, Cuban, Central or South American or other Spanish culture or origin, regardless of race.
+- Hispanic: A person of Cuban, Mexican, Puerto Rican, South or Central American or other Spanish culture or origin, regardless of race.

-- American Indian or Alaskan Native: A person having origins in any of the original peoples of North America, and who maintains cultural identification through tribal affiliations or community recognition.
+- American Indian or Alaskan Native (not of Hispanic origin): A person having origins in any of the original peoples of North America and South America (including Central America) and who maintains tribal affiliations or community attachment.

-- Asian or Pacific Islander: A person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands.
-The Asian area includes, for example, China, India, Japan, and Korea.
-Pacific islands include, for example, Samoa, Guam, and Hawaii.
+- Asian (not of Hispanic origin): A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Phillipine Islands, Thailand, and Vietnam.

-- Other: Respondents were given the opportunity to identify race/ethnicity other than the categories listed above and to specify what the "other" race was.
+- Other (not of Hispanic origin): Respondents were given the opportunity to identify race/ethnicity other than the categories listed above and to specify what the "other" race was.
 Examination of these entries, which account for less than 1% of the records, indicates that the majority were individuals with multiple race identification.
 It is not known what proportions of those included in the categories listed above were also of mixed racial/ethnic identity.

 - State: [back